 If you have had a fall and are elderly, been diagnosed with osteoporosis in the past, have a history of long term steroid treatment for illness then it is advised you should seek medical attention in case of possible fractures.
 Also, if your fall was from a considerably height, high impact or fell awkwardly in such a way that you suspect fracture or dislocation seek medical advice.
 If you have any open wounds, take care to keep it clean and dry or seek medical attention depending on its depth and severity.

-If your pain persists over weeks, progresses or changes in symptoms such as, pins and needles, weakness and loss of muscle power, changes to bladder or bowel function, confusion, dizziness, vomiting – seek medical attention and if in doubt, always ask.
+If your pain persists over weeks, progresses or changes in symptoms such as, pins and needles, weakness and loss of muscle power, changes to bladder or bowel function, confusion, dizziness, vomiting – please go to your GP as soon as possible.